A dirty gas grill sits open.

 7. Remove the grates and shields that have been soaking and scrub them thoroughly to get any of the caked-on grease.

 8. Use soap and water to clean the exterior of the grill.
-For tougher grease and stains, you may need to use a combination of baking soda and vinegar as a cleaning solution.
-Degreaser can be used as well, but check your owner’s manual to ensure it’s safe to use on the material of your grill.
+For stricter grease and stains, you may need to use a combination of baking soda and vinegar as a cleaning solution.
+Degreaser can also be used, but check your owner’s manual to ensure it is safe to use on the material of your grill.

 9. Dry everything off as best you can and reassemble all the parts of the grill.